-- (iii) Unused accrued uncompensated time off will carry over until the time off reaches a maximum of 80 hours, unless the Employer's established policy is overall more generous. - (iv) An Employer may not implement any unreasonable employment policy to count accrued uncompensated time off taken under this article as an absence that may result in discipline, discharge, suspension or any other adverse action. - (v) Regulations promulgated by the DAA shall establish the framework and procedures for calculations of uncompensated time off.
+- (v) An Employer may not implement any unreasonable employment policy to count accrued uncompensated time off taken under this article as an absence that may result in discipline, discharge, suspension or any other adverse action. - (vi) Regulations promulgated by the DAA shall establish the framework and procedures for calculations of uncompensated time off.